 Stand Out: Guidelines to a Compelling Letter of Recommendation

 A strong letter of recommendation can distinguish a candidate’s application from the rest.
-Taking the time to obtain a letter of recommendation will leave a positive impact with the employer or recruiter reviewing the application.
+Taking the time to obtain a letter of recommendation will leave a positive impact on the employer or recruiter reviewing the application.
 On the other hand, writing a letter of recommendation is a great way to pay it forward and contribute to the success of the candidate’s career.

 Whether you are the candidate requesting the letter, or the employer responsible for writing the recommendation, it is essential to understand how to write a letter of recommendation that will leave a lasting impression.

 What makes a compelling letter of recommendation?

 - Personalization and sincerity is key – avoid using letter of recommendation templates